 - 1 diversity course (DV).
 Note: this requirement can be met with the departmental elective CSD 4600 Diverse Populations with Communication Needs

 - 2 quantitative intensive reasoning courses (QI).
 This requirement applies to BOTH the BS and BA SPHS degrees.
 CSD 4700 Current Research in CSD and the statistics course requirement (see below) meet this requirement.

 - 4 semesters of a foreign language.
 This requirement applies ONLY to the BA SPHS degree.

 III.
 Required Core Coursework

 The CSD major consists of 18 CSD courses (including 3 lab sections and 1 departmental elective).
 Students are also required to complete 1 upper division QI statistics outside of the department [selected from FCS 3210, PSY 3000, or SOC 3112].
 Three courses CSD 1010: Introduction to Speech Language Pathology and Audiology, CSD 2200 Physics of Speech and Hearing, and CSD 2201 Pysics of Speech and Heariang Lab should be completed during the student's freshman and sophomore years.
 The remaining courses should be completed during the student's junior and senior years.
 Students should supplement their CSD credit hours with electives or upper division general education courses to meet credit requirements.

 IV.
 Clinical Observations

-Students in the CSD program must complete 25 clinical observation hours over the course of their program of study.
-These hours must be recorded on the Observation Hour Tracking Form and turned in to the Academic Coordinator before graduation.
-See your advisor for the form.
+Students in the CSD program must complete 25 clinical observation hours over the course of their program of study, which must be recorded on the Guided Clinical Observation Documentation Log.
+For most students, their completed forms will be collected in CSD 5400 clinical Methods and Professional Writing.

 Please note that this plan does not include summer semesters.
 Credit hours per semester can be lighter if courses are taken in the summer.
 Courses offered during the summer semester vary each year; students should check with the department undergraduate advisor for updates.